A Reality Check for Those Who Plan to Start Prepper Homestead AFTER the SHTF

 - How you’ll harvest the food.

-- How you’ll fail to do one or all of these things correctly at some point.
+And honestly, you’ll probably fail to do one or all of these things correctly at some point.

 While it’s incredibly important to take every step you can towards self-reliance, it is equally vital to have a backup plan.
 Have these things to fall back on: